European Son: Influence

 "European Son" was an influence on the German krautrock band Can.
-Its influence can especially be heard on the song "Father Cannot Yell", the opening track of their 1969 debut album Monster Movie, in which bassist Holger Czukay plays a similar bassline.
+Its influence can especially be heard on "Father Cannot Yell", the opening track of their 1969 debut album Monster Movie, which features bassist Holger Czukay playing a similar bassline.

 A slowed-down version of the song's bassline appears on "Moby Octopad" by Yo La Tengo.

 Simple Minds recorded a song entitled "European Son" on a demo tape, which was released on CD on The Early Years: 1977–1978.
 The band Japan also recorded a song with the title "European Son".
 Both these bands titled the song in tribute to the Velvet Underground song, and have covered other songs by the band (both covering "All Tomorrow's Parties", for one), but neither "European Son" is a cover of the Velvet Underground song.